edanisko/edanisko.github.io/content/posts/2020-11-27-laravel-development-in-docker.md

 RUN apk update && apk add nodejs npm
 ```

-Easier than it looks right?
+Easier than you think, right?
 The Dockerfile will start off using the latest composer container provided in the docker containter repository.
 Next it installs a few packages that Laravel will need to run.